 - Special Equipment – Charcoal chimney starter, instant-read thermometer,

 - Whisk together the oil, garlic, thyme, lemon zest and onion in a large baking dish.
 Add the chicken and turn to coat in the oil.
 Cover and let marinate in the refrigerator for at least 2 hours and up to 8 hours.
 (Brining a whole chicken adds significant moisture to the bird.
-We’ll cover this in another post soon)
+We cover this here, in another post.)

 - Remove the chicken from the marinade and season both sides with salt and pepper.

 Ready for Grilling